 Profiles of Well-Known Schools in Kentucky

 University of Louisville: The College of Arts and Sciences at the University of Louisville gives students the opportunity to pursue an Associate of Arts in Paralegal Studies.
-This program is approved by the American Bar Association and the credits can be applied towards a Bachelor of Science or a Bachelor of Arts in a different, but related field.
+This program is approved by the American Bar Association and the credits can be applied towards a Bachelor of Science or a Bachelor of Arts in a related field.
 The AA is a total of 63 credit hours with 28 to 31 of those hours going towards Paralegal Studies courses.
-The seven professors that teach for the Paralegal Studies programs are expert legal professionals, the majority of which posses a Juris Doctor.
+The professors who teach for the Paralegal Studies programs are expert legal professionals, the majority of whom possess a Juris Doctor.

 Top Law Firms for Paralegal Graduates in Kentucky

 Stites & Harbison PLLC is a national law firm with a strong regional presence in the Southeastern United States.
-As one of the oldest law firms in the US, Stites & Harbison is also well-respected, and continues to push the bar on quality legal representation.
+As one of the oldest law firms in the US, Stites & Harbison is well-respected and continues to push the bar on quality legal representation.
 To maintain its leading position, the firm seeks out the most highly qualified candidates for its paralegal and other opportunities.
-Phillips Parker Orberson & Arnett PLC is a civil defense litigation firm with multiple industry recognitions.
+Phillips Parker Orberson & Arnett PLC is a civil defense litigation firm.
 In a little over ten years, PPOA has become one of the largest law firms in Louisville overall and one of the largest law firms in Kentucky specializing in trial practice.
 As it is still growing, PPOA is always accepting inquiries for positions with the firm.
-Dressman Benzinger LaVelle PSC is a full service firm with many practice areas to keep new paralegal hires busy.
+Dressman Benzinger LaVelle PSC is a full-service firm with many practice areas to keep new paralegal hires busy.
 Attorneys at its headquarters in Crestview Hills and offices in Ohio are admitted to practice at all levels of the US court system, offering learning opportunities for support staff.

 Paralegal Schools and Programs in Kentucky